 What are the costs?

-Private investigator fees vary according to location, experience and the type of work carried out but typically range from between £30-£100 per hour.
-Hiring an investigator at the weekend pushes the price up slightly and unsociable hours can do the same.
+Private investigator fees vary according to location, experience, and the type of work carried out but typically range between £30-£150 per hour.
+Hiring an investigator at the weekend increases the price slightly, and unsociable hours can do the same.
 Rates tend to be higher in London.
 Remember that it may take numerous sessions or attempts to glean the information you require.
-Image credit - Wiki Commons